aabaou/agile_erp/scripts/drupal/README.md

 Note : If you are unsure of the container name, you can run the `docker ps` command.
 This command lists the containers.

-### Change the memory_limit value of the php.ini file

-In usr/local/etc/php change the value memory_limit by replacing memory_limit = 512M with memory_limit = -1.

-Without this change, Composer will fail to install or update dependencies and will display the error message `PHP Fatal error: Allowed memory size of XXXXXX bytes exhausted ...`.

 ### Launch the install.sh script